felix-pb/massh/README.md

 ## masshd binary crate (GUI)

-A web application that runs on http://localhost:22
+A web application that runs on http://localhost:2222

-#### WIP
+#### Warning: work-in-progess (WIP)

-Right now, it only serves placeholder static files but the intention is to support all the features of the CLI and more.
+Right now, masshd only serves placeholder static files but the intention is to support all the features of the CLI and more.